crispyfi/win-teap-xml/README.md

 # win-teap-xml
-Generates an XML file for Windows 11 Wi-Fi TEAP Authentication
+Generates an XML file for Windows 11 Wi-Fi TEAP Authentication to be deployed using an Intune Custom Configuration Profile using the following OMA-URI:
+`./Vendor/MSFT/WiFi/Profile/<SSID Name>/WlanXml`

 Configuration includes:
 - Outer identity of 'anonymous'